veracity/veracity-documentation/sections/tenantmanagement/tenantmanagement.md

 ### Hot Seating Office Manager (Veracity-managed)

 SafeTech Solutions specializes in developing innovative software solutions for workplace management and efficiency.
 Their latest product, the Hot Seating Office Manager, leverages cutting-edge technology to ensure companies can manage seating arrangements, facilitate easy colleague location, and maintain up-to-date floor plans.
-SafeTech Solutions is known for its commitment to creating user-friendly and effective tools that enhance workplace productivity and improve overall employee collaboration.
+SafeTech Solutions is committed to creating user-friendly and effective tools that enhance workplace productivity and improve overall employee collaboration.

 **You can also view the Hot Seating Office Manager use case in [a PDF format ](https://veracitycdnprod.blob.core.windows.net/developer/veracitystatic/vtm/Hot%20Seating%20Office%20Manager.pdf)**.